 Course of Treatment

 As part of your first visit, you will receive a customized treatment plan detailing an appropriate course of treatment for your specific condition.
 In general, acute conditions of recent onset may only require two or three treatments.
 Chronic conditions usually require more treatments to achieve sustained results.
-Treatment for Hepatitis C and fertility follow specific protocols, which will be discussed with you at your first visit.
+Treatment for Hepatitis C, fertility and cosmetic procedures follow specific protocols, which will be discussed with you at your first visit.

 The ideal approach to illness is to begin treatment as soon as possible.
 The sooner you seek help, the easier it is to treat.
 For longstanding illnesses, weekly treatments may be required for several months in order to have a curative effect.
 For patients planning on undergoing Western treatment for Hepatitis C or fertility, it is recommended that acupuncture and/or herbal treatments be started approximately three months in advance of Western treatment.
 However, many patients don't learn of the benefits of Chinese medicine until they are already undergoing Western treatment.
 In that case, it is best to start acupuncture and/or herbs as soon as possible.

 Once you initiate a healing process, it is important to follow through on treatments.
 The more consistent you are, the better the likelihood of results.
 The effects of acupuncture tend to be cumulative.
 After you are feeling better, a few additional treatments may be recommended.
 In Chinese medicine, this is referred to as "solidifying the constitution."
 The goal is to further strengthen your body to prevent recurrence of the illness.
 Your body is most vulnerable following recovery from illness because it has expended much of its energy and internal resources in order to get better.
 It is therefore important to have a few treatments in order to prevent repeated or new illness.
 In general, when an illness recurs it is often more difficult to treat.